This brief tutorial will show you how to make the scroll bars wider or more narrow in all Windows programs.

-There are a number of reasons why you may want to change the width of the scrollbars in Windows.
+There are a number of reasons why you may want to change the width of the scrollbars in Windows XP/Vista.
 If you have a touchscreen device, making them a bit wider can help you “grab” them.
 If you’re a power user and rarely click the scrollbars (you use your mouse’s scroll wheel etc) – you can regain some “screen real estate” by making them more narrow.
 Whatever your reason, here’s how to change their width.

 - Start out by right-clicking a blank area on your Desktop.
 Select Properties from the pop-up menu.